 - Eye injuries or hearing damage

-Our experienced trial attorneys, Susan Colley and brother Paul Colley Jr., are skilled at detailing the economic impact, the physical pain and disabilities, and the personal devastation of a brain injury.
-We also have the resources to overcome the bias of police officers, juries and “witnesses” who assume that the biker was at fault.
+Our experienced trial attorneys, Paul Colley, Jr. and brother Paul Colley Jr., are skilled at detailing the economic impact, the physical pain and disabilities, and the personal devastation of a brain injury.
+We also have the resources to overcome the bias of police officers, juries and "witnesses" who assume that the biker was at fault.
 We know the true causes of motorcycle accidents, and we have a network of experts who can examine the evidence and help us show that the auto driver was at fault.